RanjiDude/DeepRL-Nanodegree-Project1-Navigation/README.md

 1. numpy - NumPy is the fundamental package for scientific computing with Python
 1. collections - High-performance container datatypes
 1. torch - PyTorch is an optimized tensor library for deep learning using GPUs and CPUs
 1. unityagents - Unity Machine Learning Agents allows researchers and developers to transform games and simulations created using the Unity Editor into environments where intelligent agents can be trained using reinforcement learning, evolutionary strategies, or other machine learning methods through a simple to use Python API
+1. matplotlib.pyplot - Provides a MATLAB-like plotting framework

 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system:
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)